sonali0901/summervacation/README.md

 # summervacation
-solutions to some hackerearth practice problems.
+Solutions to some hackerearth practice problems.